Vyral/tiffany-fykes-recruiting/_drafts/whats-the-difference-between-joining-a-team-and-being-a-solo-agent.md

 youtube_code: jYPaRvkMEVE
 ---

-{% include youtube.html %}What’s the difference between working as an agent on your own and working as a member of an entire team?
+{% include youtube.html %}<center>What’s the difference between working as an agent on your own and working as a member of an entire team?</center>

 So what’s the difference between joining a team and working as a solo agent?
 When it comes to making a choice between the two, there isn’t a right choice, just a right path.
 It’s different for everyone.